Estimote/Robotics-Indoor-SDK/README.md

 ### Detailed documentation
-Instructions how to prepare your hardware setup and detailed documentation of the system could be found at our developer portal: LINK_TO_DOCUMENTATION
+Instructions how to prepare your hardware setup and detailed documentation of the system could be found at our developer portal: http://developer.estimote.com/robotics/

 ### Quick installation guide
 0. Make sure you have installed ROS and configured Catkin workspace on your Raspberry Pi.